RyanSandford/personal-site/_projects/hott.md

 understood by a computer via a proof assistant.

-During the summer of 2019, myself, Daniel Carranza, and Jonathan Chang, under the supervision of Chris Kapulkin, began exploring the notion of 2-adjoint equivalences and coherences between types.
+During the summer of 2019, myself, Daniel Carranza, and Jonathan Chang, under the supervision of Chris Kapulkin, began exploring the notion of __2-adjoint equivalences__ and coherences between types.
 This resulted in the construction, proof, and formalization of many properties one would expect from a 2-adjoint equivalence.
 The following summer the remaining properties were formalized by Daniel Carranza.
 The final, formalized proofs were added to the [HoTT in Lean 3 library](https://github.com/gebner/hott3) and can be found in the [2adj](https://github.com/gebner/hott3/tree/master/src/hott/types/2_adj) directory.
-Moreover, a paper describing the 2-adjoint equivalence, and its formalization was published to the journal of Logical Methods in Computer Science which can be found [here](https://lmcs.episciences.org/7124).
+Moreover, a paper describing the 2-adjoint equivalence and its formalization was published to the journal of Logical Methods in Computer Science which can be found [here](https://lmcs.episciences.org/7124).
 Additional links are provided in the [publication](https://ryansandford.github.io/publications/) section of this site.